-The SH7338 reset signals are only valid during emulation started with clicking the GO or STEP-type button.
-If these signals are enabled on the user system in command input wait state, they are not sent to the SH7338.
+The SH7345 reset signals are only valid during emulation started with clicking the GO or STEP-type button.
+If these signals are enabled on the user system in command input wait state, they are not sent to the SH7345.

-Note: Do not break the user program when the /RESETP or /BREQ signal is being low and the wait control signal is being active.
+Note: Do not break the user program when the /RESETP or /BREQ signal is being low and the WAIT control signal is being active.
 A TIMEOUT error will occur.
-If the wait control signal becomes active or the /BREQ signal is fixed to low during break, a TIMEOUT error will occur at memory access.
+If the /BREQ or /WAIT signal is fixed to low during break, a TIMEOUT error will occur at memory access.